 Jorge Juan Rodríguez V, Ph.D.

 I am the son of two Puerto Rican migrants who came to the united states a year before I was born.
 Though my mother was raised in the tall, curvy mountains of Barranquitas, and my father in the humid, bustling streets of Rio Piedras, I grew up with my parents, grandmother, and uncle in a small affordable housing community in urban Manchester, Connecticut.
 My story of diaspora, language, gender, race, and dis/ability has propelled my academic journey, leading me to degrees in biblical studies, social theory, and liberation theology.
-I am presently pursuing a Ph.D. in Modern Religious History at Union Theological Seminary writing a dissertation on Religion, Spirituality, and the New York Young Lords, and also serve as the Associate Director for Strategic Programming at the Hispanic Summer Program.
+I am a PhD Candidate in History at Union Theological Seminary writing a dissertation on Religion, Spirituality, and the New York Young Lords, and also serve as the Associate Director for Strategic Programming at the Hispanic Summer Program.

 Above Photo Courtesy Of: